xanderstevenson/cisco-automation-certification-station/README.md

 ## What This System Does

-This application serves as an intelligent certification advisor that:
+This application serves as an intelligent certification advisor that implements a **Hybrid RAG (Retrieval-Augmented Generation)** system:

+- **Processes Multiple Data Sources**:
-- **Processes Official Documentation**: Ingests 10+ official Cisco certification PDFs and URLs
+  - Ingests 10+ official Cisco certification PDFs from the `docs/` directory
+  - Scrapes and indexes content from official Cisco URLs listed in `urls.txt`
+  - Uses SerpAPI for real-time web search when local knowledge is insufficient

+- **Hybrid Retrieval Approach**:
+  - **Local Document Search**: FAISS vector store with sentence-transformers for semantic search
+  - **Web Search Fallback**: Automatically supplements with web search when needed
+  - **Context Fusion**: Intelligently combines multiple sources for comprehensive responses

-- **Provides Expert Guidance**: Answers technical questions with specific exam topics and study plans
+- **Provides Expert Guidance**:
+  - Answers technical questions with specific exam topics and study plans
-- **Combines Multiple Sources**: Uses both local document search and real-time web search
-- **Delivers Fast Responses**: Optimized with parallel processing and efficient AI models
-- **Offers Professional Interface**: Clean web UI with Cisco branding and responsive design
+  - Maintains conversation context for follow-up questions
+  - Delivers source-backed responses with citations

+- **Optimized Performance**:
+  - Parallel processing for faster response times
+  - Efficient chunking strategy (500 chars with 50-char overlap)
+  - Cached embeddings for instant search

 ## System Architecture